Caption This, Reason That: VLMs Caught in the Middle: Methods

 \subsection{Data Source}

 We utilize the iWISDM task environment \citep{leiIWISDMAssessingInstruction2024} to generate all cognitive tasks and fine-tuning data in this study.
 This environment enables the procedural generation of an effectively limitless number of vision-language decision-making tasks.
 In this study, we leverage iWISDM to generate tasks with varying levels of complexity, aligning with the requirements of each cognitive axis in the PAM dataset.
 These tasks range from simple single-object localization to more complex ones requiring logical reasoning and object comparisons across image sequences.
+The PAM dataset consists of tasks manually designed to isolate core cognitive abilities.
+The CVR dataset was generated using iWISDM to produce complex, composite reasoning problems.
+Together they provide a wholistic set of tasks that allow us to systematically analyzing the cognitive profiles of state-of-the-art VLMs.

 We used ShapeNet objects \citep{chang2015shapenet}, which include images of 3D-rendered everyday objects taken at various viewing angles.
 There are 8 object categories and 8 unique objects for each category, and objects are placed in one of four possible locations: top left, top right, bottom left, and bottom right.
 While not fully naturalistic, these familiar objects enable the measurement of low-level cognitive abilities in a controlled setting, while largely avoiding the issue of limited training-data representation that affects more abstract stimuli such as simple geometric shapes used in prior work \citep{cao2024visualcognitiongaphumans, huang2025visfactorbenchmarkingfundamentalvisual}.